Skip to main content

 The concept of a program being “reasonably designed to promote health or prevent disease” invites a deeper analysis of the methodologies employed by corporate wellness initiatives.
 A program that relies solely on simplistic metrics like body mass index (BMI) without considering the nuances of body composition, metabolic rate, or hormonal status could be challenged under this provision.

 A truly sophisticated wellness program, from a clinical standpoint, would incorporate a more systems-based approach, looking at markers of inflammation, insulin resistance, and key hormone levels.
-The ADA’s requirement for a can be seen as a legal impetus for employers to adopt more scientifically valid and personalized approaches to employee health.
+The ADA’s requirement for a reasonable design can be seen as a legal impetus for employers to adopt more scientifically valid and personalized approaches to employee health.

 It pushes the field of corporate wellness away from generic, one-size-fits-all solutions and toward a model that respects the biochemical individuality of each employee.